 | Piece Type |

-The amethyst in this ring displays the medium-dark violet tone typical of quality Brazilian material: saturated without being opaque, with enough translucency for the light entering through the polished face to create a luminous point that shifts position as the hand moves.
-There are no inclusions visible to the naked eye; the stone is clean and the color uniform in the central area of the cabochon.
+The amethyst in this ring displays the medium-dark violet hue characteristic of quality Brazilian material: saturated without being opaque, with sufficient translucency for light entering through the polished face to create a luminous point that shifts position as the hand moves.
+There are no visible inclusions to the naked eye; the stone is clean and the color is uniform in the central area of the cabochon.

 The cabochon is set in a closed bezel of 925 silver.
-The band is straight, with a round profile, and no additional textures — a deliberate choice: the unornamented silver frames the violet silhouette without competing with it.
+The band is straight, with a round profile, and no additional textures—a deliberate choice: the unadorned silver frames the violet's silhouette without competing with it.
 The result is a ring with a moderate profile that can be worn alone or combined with other pieces on the same hand.

 -